thib1984/ytdlmusic/README.md

 ## FAQ

+### The commands indicated in this README don't work for me!
+Why?

+The  syntax of the commands can be changed between versions, run ``ytdlmusic`` and read the help message.

+### I would like an MP3 format but I only get an M4A format, why?

+The ``ffmpeg`` package is required for the MP3 conversion.
+Install it and retry to launch ytdlmusic.

+### With the ``--tag`` option, my filenames keep the YouTube title format.
+Why?

+The ``ffmpeg`` package is required for the tag conversion.
+Install it and retry to launch ytdlmusic.
+### What are the compatibilities with Python, pip, youtube-dl and youtube-search-python?

+When an new version is released, it is compatible with the last Python version in the branches 3.6 to 33.9, on the release date.
+It's also compatible with the last versions of dependencies, on the release date.

+### What are the compatibilities with Python 3.10?

+When the 3.10 version will be released in final version, the package of ytdlmusic will be rework to be compatible with 3.10 version.

-### When i try to update youtube-dl with ``youtube-dl -U``, i obtain an error message in my debian/ubuntu
+### When I try to update youtube-dl with ``youtube-dl -U``, I obtain an error message in my debian/ubuntu!

-If you obtain the following message :
+If you obtain the following message:

 ```
 It looks like you installed youtube-dl with a package manager, pip, setup.py or a tarball.
 Please use that to update.